Rapid Response Strategy (RRS)

-Our approach to business
+Our emergency response approach

-Field assessment in Kutupalong camp, Bangladesh
+Field assessment visit by Ms. Aureli in Kutupalong camp, Cox’s Bazar, Bangladesh, October 2017

 Relief products supplied